 I moved to Germany in March of 2016.
 I did not speak German when I arrived and the learning process is ever ongoing.
 I’ve studied Spanish, Russian and several other languages to a lesser extent.

-I work for the Hamburg based translation and content marketing company Kolibri Kommunikation GmbH. where I work as a copywriter, blogger, social media manager and English language editor and proofreader.
+I work for the Hamburg based international content marketing agency Kolibri Online GmbH. where I work as a copywriter, blogger, social media manager and English language editor and proofreader.
 Check out Kolibri here!